PiWebswiss/CS50-Project/README.md

 You can also use pip to install the necessary packages:

-1. **Ensure you have Python 3.11**: You can use the [Miniconda installer](https://docs.anaconda.com/miniconda/) and create a virtual environment with the following command or simply install Python 3.11 directly:
+1. **Ensure you have Python 3.11**: You can use the [Miniconda installer](https://docs.anaconda.com/miniconda/) to create a virtual environment with the following command or simply install Python 3.11 directly:

    ```bash
    conda create -n ocr python=3.11